 NMHSs are typically a primarily responsible entity at the national level for detecting, monitoring, and managing information on hazardous events linked to weather and climate by leveraging their meteorological observing and monitoring capabilities.
 Other agencies manage special networks for collecting data on specific hazards.
 Examples include hydrological services collecting flood data, agriculture agencies collecting hail pad data, or specialized agencies collecting data on space weather hazards.
 In such cases where responsibilities are so distributed, the NMHS may play a coordinating role and undertake data collection itself on the events under its mandate.

-The NMHS is responsible for developing their national operational hazardous event recording processes for the hazards, including types of hazardous events amongst the event types list as shown in Annex 2 and criteria/definition of “significant” hazardous event to be recorded [Japan] under their mandate and for ensuring systematic and quality-controlled event records are stored efficiently (Figure 3).
+The NMHS is responsible for developing their national operational hazardous event recording processes for the hazards, including types of hazardous events amongst the event types list as shown in Annex 2 and criteria/definition of “significant” hazardous event to be recorded under their mandate and for ensuring systematic and quality-controlled event records are stored efficiently (Figure 3).

 NMHSs functions within the CHE system include: